Prompt for First Paper:

 In the case of your first paper on Ozu's Tokyo Story, you are in a unique position because you have a whole book of essays devoted to the topic.
 So you could open your paper with something like:

 Ozu's films are considered masterpieces by many, and Tokyo Story "is generally acknowledged to be one of the greastst films ever made."
 (Desser, p.
 2).
 Critics usually point to XXXX znd YYYY in Ozu's film.
-In this essay, I will consider Tokyo Story from the point of veiw of ZZZZZ and AAAAA / or I will draw upon the work of scholars like SoAndSo and SoAndSo I will argue that this film is best seen as a QQQQQQQQQQQ.
+In this essay, I will consider Tokyo Story from the point of veiw of ZZZZZ and AAAAA; or I will draw upon the work of scholars like SoAndSo and SoAndSo in order to argue that this film is best seen as a QQQQQQQQQQQ.

-This is not a Writing Centered course but rare is the student or scholar who can write a perfect--or even abov average paper--in a single draft.
+This is not a Writing Centered course but rare is the student or scholar who can write a perfect--or even above average paper--in a single draft.
 It is not unusual to find a great introductory sentence or paragraph near the end of a paper's first draft.
-As Joan Didion once said that “we write in order to discover what it is that we think about something.”
-Writing is a process of discovery so a better paper is going to be one that gets written and then revised and rewritten.
+Joan Didion once wrote something to the effect that “we write in order to discover what it is that we think or feel about something.”
+Writing is a process of discovery so a better paper is going to be one that gets written, and then revised, and rewritten.
 You should plan your time to allow for this.

 Quotes.
 Use some!
 Quote dialogue from a scene if you wish.
 Quote from the wide variety of secondary sources available to you.
-When you are working with an entire book devoted to Ozu’s Tokyo Story, or Yoshimoto’s book on Kurosawa with all the detailed discussions/analyses of his style and the films we are watching at your disposal, as well as extensive film reviews and discussions linked to the syllabus or in PDF form on WISE, and not a single quote appears anywhere in your paper, I have to question and judge you rather harshly for why you are not taking advantage of these valuable resources.
+When you are working with an entire book devoted to Ozu’s Tokyo Story, or Yoshimoto’s book on Kurosawa with all the detailed discussions/analyses of his style and the films we are watching at your disposal, as well as extensive film reviews and discussions linked to the syllabus or in PDF form on WISE, and not a single quote appears anywhere in your paper, I would have to wonderwhy you are not taking advantage of these valuable resources.